 1 strengthened so they may continue to preserve production agriculture for 2 family farmers; 3 10.
 Discourages the concentration of land ownership and off-farm ownership via 4 state programs of graduated land taxes and similar disincentives or 5 limitations; 6 11.
-Recognizes the importance of wetlands (also see Article VII.S.6 - Wetlands); 7 and 8 12.
+Recognizes the importance of wetlands, prairies, forests, savannas, and other 7 critical ecosystems (also see Article VII.S.6 - Wetlands); and 8 12.
 Respects existing farming operations and practices, especially under the 9 pressures of urban encroachment.
-10 B. PROHIBITION OF FOREIGN OWNERSHIP OF FARMLAND, COMMERCIAL FISHING 11 PRIVILEGES AND DISCLOSURE 12 Foreign interests, including those acting through U.Sregistered entities (except 13 families or individuals seeking U.S. citizenship), should be prohibited from acquiring 14 U.S. agricultural lands, holding federal grazing allotments or commercial fishing 15 privileges.
+0 B. PROHIBITION OF OWNERSHIP OF FARMLAND, COMMERCIAL FISHING PRIVILEGES AND 1 DISCLOSURE BY FOREIGN COUNTRIES AND INVESTMENT BANKS 12 Foreign interests, including those acting through U.Sregistered entities (except 13 families or individuals seeking U.S. citizenship), should be prohibited from acquiring 4 U.S. agricultural lands, holding federal grazing allotments or commercial fishing 15 privileges.
 We respect the right of other nations to put similar limitations on 16 agricultural lands in their nations.
 17 Foreign individuals, corporations or governments should be required to disclose to 18 appropriate agencies their ownership of any U.S. business, financial, energy or real 19 estate assets, in a manner comparable to procedure in the Agricultural Foreign 20 Investment Disclosure Act of 1978.
 21 We support the establishment of a private right of action for farmers to sue foreign 22 individuals, corporations, or governments who fail to disclose their ownership of any 23 U.S. business, financial, energy or real estate assets.
 24 Citizens of the United States have a right to know the extent of such ownership or 25 control so that remedial steps may be taken.
-26 C. LAND TRANSFER 27 We support: 28 1.
+26 C. LAND TITLE TRANSFER 27 We support: 28 1.
 Establishing a joint federal-state cooperative effort to assist beginning and 29 socially disadvantaged or veteran farmers to acquire an economically viable 30 family farm enterprise; 31 2.
 Establishing income tax incentives for landowners and retiring farmers who 32 sell or lease farmland to beginning or socially disadvantaged farmers and